cjgeyer/mat/README.md

 which routines do what.

 Then look at the R sources for which routines are included in R and are part of the R public API.
-They are if they are found in the include files
+They are found in the include files

  * [`R_ext/BLAS.h`](https://svn.r-project.org/R/trunk/src/include/R_ext/BLAS.h)
  * [`R_ext/Lapack.h`](https://svn.r-project.org/R/trunk/src/include/R_ext/Lapack.h)